 If a child refuses to take a Break you have several options depending on the age.
 With younger children you may physically put them there to help them learn what the Break is all about.
 With older children you might refuse to move forward in family life with any benefits until the child takes a Break.
 Kids need to learn that the Break isn’t an optional.
 It’s required.

 Of course the Break isn’t just a childhood solution.
 Many parents would benefit from taking a Break.
 One mom said, “I feel a lot of intensity and tend to react without thinking.
 It’s as if my emotions have the ability to bypass my brain.
 It takes work to understand what’s actually going on.

-“I’m learning to slow down and think more about what I’m feeling.
+“I’m learning to slow down and think more before acting.
 I’m making progress and I’m gaining some insight into how I relate to my kids.
 They’re seeing some changes in me too.
 I’m becoming less afraid of emotions and more eager to understand them and make the most of them in our family.”

-If you’re struggling with emotional intensity in yourself or your children, then every time you see it rising, slow things down, take a Break, and resist the temptation to turn up the heat.
+If you’re struggling with emotional intensity in yourself or your children, then every time you see the emotion rising, slow things down, take a Break, and resist the temptation to turn up the heat.
 That’s the first step toward managing conflict in a healthy way.